NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 The comparison is exact and case-sensitive.
 Any value other than the string `true`, including an unset value, disables the feature.
 The default is therefore disabled.

 The generated client environment exposes the result as `experimental.appData`, currently serialized as the string `"true"` or `"false"`, not a Boolean.
 The legacy navigation only adds the **Export/Import Data (experimental)** node when the value is exactly `"true"`.
+The V2 client reads the flag through `isAppDataEnabled()` in `clientV2/src/shared/lib/featureFlags.js`, used by both the route guard and the menu filter.

 Both `getAppData` and `replaceAppData` check the server-side flag and return a not-found error when disabled.
 UI hiding is only a convenience; the server check is authoritative. `getAppDataTables` does not currently check this flag.